 - If you keep multiple map versions on separate SD cards, you can easily test the new map and revert back to a previous version with simple card swapping.
 SD cards are cheap.
 Keep your old map SD card until you are sure the new map is OK.

-This method will work with the older Garmin nuvi and zumo devices including the following model series.
+The detailed procedure given below is written specifically for the older Garmin nuvi and zumo devices including the following model series.

 - nuvi: 2x0, 2x5, 3xx, 465, 5xx, 6xx, 7x0, 7x5, 8x0, 8x5, 5000